yardenshoham/nalgeon.github.io/content/posts/2023/sql-window-functions-offset/index.md

 Here we replaced `prev` → `lag(salary, 1) over w`.
 The database engine replaces the `function_name(...) over window_name` statement with the specific value that the function returned.
 So the window function can be called right inside the calculations, and you will often find such queries in the documentation and examples.

 <div class="boxed">
-<h3>✎ Exercise: Previous/next employee salary</h3>
+<h3>✎ Exercise: Sibling employee salary</h3>
 <p>Practice is crucial in turning abstract knowledge into skills, making theory alone insufficient.
 The book, unlike this article, contains a lot of exercises; that's why I recommend <a href="https://antonz.gumroad.com/l/sql-windows">getting it</a>.</p>
 <p>If you are okay with just theory for now, though — let's continue.</p>
 </div>

 ## Department salary range

-Let's see how an employee's salary correlates with the minimum/maximum department salary:
+Let's see how an employee's salary compares to the minimum and maximum wages in their department:

 <div class="row">
 <div class="col-xs-12 col-sm-5">